What to Expect After Labiaplasty

 Some women have also reported that the use of supplements such as arnica or bromelain can help ease labiaplasty recovery, but you should consult with Dr. Fisher beforehand to make sure they are safe.
 Perhaps most importantly, get plenty of rest and take it easy.
 Labiaplasty is a surgical procedure and your body needs time to heal.
 Don’t force it, and if you notice any new or worsening symptoms contact your surgeon right away.

 For many women, discussing labiaplasty can be an awkward, uncomfortable experience.
 Dr. Fisher and her team at Elite Transformations work hard to create an open, relaxing environment that you can feel comfortable in.
 Dr. Fisher is a caring and understanding board-certified surgeon that takes the time to get to know her patients.
 She is involved in every step of the procedure, from consultation to recovery.
 She won’t overpromise results or recommend unnecessary procedures, and patients leave Elite Transformations feeling confident, knowledgeable and excited to proceed.
 We look forward to doing the same for you and helping you achieve the best possible outcome from your aesthetic surgery!
-If you have any questions or concerns regarding your labiaplasty or want more information, you are encouraged to call or contact Elite Transformations in Palo Alto at 650-600-7889 today!
+If you have any questions or concerns regarding your labiaplasty or want more information, you are encouraged to contact Elite Transformations today!